John Wetton

 John Kenneth Wetton (12 June 1949 – 31 January 2017) was an English musician, singer, and songwriter.
-Although he was left-handed, he was known for his skilled right-handed bass playing as well as his booming baritone voice.
+He was known for his bass playing as well as his baritone voice.
 In 1971, he was a member of the rock band Family for a short time, before joining King Crimson in 1972.
 After the breakup of King Crimson at the end of 1974, he played in a number of other bands, including Roxy Music (1974–1975), Uriah Heep (1975–1976), U.K. (1977–1980), and Wishbone Ash (1980–1981).

-In 1981, Wetton co-founded Asia as lead vocalist and principal songwriter, which is considered to be a supergroup.
+In 1981, Wetton co-founded the supergroup Asia as lead vocalist and principal songwriter.
 Their self-titled debut album was released in 1982, selling ten million copies worldwide and becoming Billboard magazine's number one album of 1982.
-He later formed the duo Icon with his Asia bandmate and songwriting partner Geoff Downes, and he also had a successful solo career.
+He later formed the duo Icon with his Asia bandmate and songwriting partner Geoff Downes and also had a successful solo career.

 Life and career

 Early life and musical beginnings

 Wetton was born in Willington, Derbyshire, and grew up in Bournemouth, Dorset, where he attended Bournemouth School.
 His elder brother Robert was a classical organist and choirmaster.
 While practising organ, Robert would have John play the bass parts on a piano, since their home organ did not have a pedalboard.
 John recalled that during the practices, "I got to like bass lines, because Bach bass lines are incredibly interesting.
 So I thought, this is good, I like bass lines, that's me."
 Though an enthusiast of classical music since childhood, he decided to explore rock music instead in order to avoid being compared to his brother.
 He played bass and sang in a number of bands with Richard Palmer-James, including the Corvettes, the Palmer-James Group, Tetrad, and Ginger Man.
 A key early band he was in was the jazzy Mogul Thrash.
 After live work with Renaissance, he joined Family and also featured in various recording sessions.
-He credited Paul McCartney and Brian Wilson as his first favourite rock bassists, and he additionally cited Jack Bruce, Harvey Brooks, Miroslav Vitouš, and James Jamerson as later influences on his playing.
+He has credited J.S.
+Bach, Brian Wilson, Paul McCartney, James Jamerson, Jack Bruce, Ace Kefford, Chris Squire, John Entwistle, Harvey Brooks, Ron Carter, and Miroslav Vitouš as musical influences.